 Using Artificial Light Where You Control The Lighting

 If you don’t have a good window setting, don’t let that stop you.
 Have you considered using artificial lighting?
 Some good choices include:

 - Fluorescent tubes

 - Grow lights

-Place your plants six or eight inches below the light source, and set a timer to provide 14-16 hours of light daily.
+Place your plants 6″ or 8″ inches below the light source, and set a timer to provide 14 to 16 hours of light daily.

 Artificial lighting works well for many types of orchids (e.g., paphiopedilums and phalaenopsis), but some varieties (e.g., cymbidiums and vandas) may find it inadequate on its own.

-In this case, you might try setting up your artificial lighting in a window which also provides less-than-adequate light.
+In this case, you might try setting up your artificial lighting in a window that also provides less-than-adequate light.
 The combination of the two may do the trick.

 Fertilize Orchids Weakly, Weekly!

 Light fertilizing will enhance blooming, but orchids really do not need a lot of feeding.
 During the spring and summertime, provide a light feeding every week using an orchid fertilizer.
 In autumn, cut that in half and provide bi-weekly feeding.